-5.13.6]UReset
+5.13.5]UReset

 This user command forces a rebuild of the user command cache file.
-This is necessary to pick up changes made to files containing user commands (unless the Session is restarted, in which situation the cache is automatically rebuilt, or the global newcmd parameter has been set to auto - see Section 5.8.8).
+This is necessary to pick up changes made to files containing user commands (unless the Session is restarted, in which situation the cache is automatically rebuilt, or the global newcmd parameter has been set to auto - see Section 5.9.8).

-]UReset 88 commands reloaded
+]UReset 89 commands reloaded

-5.13.7]USetup
+5.13.6]USetup

-This user command is used to initialise files in which Session preferences are customised and modified, for example, configuration of program function (PF) keys.
-It is analogous to □LX in the Dyalog interpreter.
+This user command is used to initialise the setup.dyalog file in which Session preferences are customised and modified, for example, configuration of program function (PF) keys.
+It is analogous to $\square LX$ in the Dyalog interpreter and is always called when the interpreter is started.